 There are rules when it comes to deducting office furniture.
 First, the IRS only allows you to deduct $5,000 worth of furniture if you are just starting your business.
-Anything more could be considered capitol costs.
+Anything more could be considered capital costs.
 You also can only deduct furniture that is necessary and that is actually used in your business.
 This means it’s best that your office furniture stays at your office.
 You shouldn’t be buying something personal and writing it off as a business expense.

-- Coffee Table
+- Coffee tables

 Home Office Expenses